Chandigarh University Admissions 2026

 Jammu and Kashmir is the largest Union Territory of India by area, covering over 59,000 square kilometres.

 Choosing the right books is one of the most important steps in preparing for the BSc Nursing entrance exam.
-The following books are highly recommended for exams like AIIMS BSc Nursing, RUHS, and CPNET, as they cover the syllabus in detail and provide ample practice questions.
+The following books are highly recommended for exams like AIIMS BSc Nursing, RUHS, and CNET, as they cover the syllabus in detail and provide ample practice questions.

 Nursing entrance exams include multiple-choice questions (MCQs) from all subject areas.
 The exam consists of questions from subjects like physics, chemistry, biology, English, and general knowledge.